Complicateddd/PaddlePL/README.md

-### 	**'The 2nd Shandong Province Data Application Innovation and Entrepreneurship Competition-Main Arena-Inspection Report Recognition''**
+# **'The 2nd Shandong Province Data Application Innovation and Entrepreneurship Competition-Main Arena-Inspection Report Recognition''**

+[TOC]

-# Preliminary  &&  Baseline
+## Preliminary  &&  Baseline

-### Competition analysis:
+### Competition analysis

 ​			The title only gives the data set for local testing, not the data used for training, and encourages the use of open data sets.
 Therefore, this repo uses open source models and parameters to reason and complete the task of the competition.

-### I divided the question into two parts:
+I divided the question into two parts:

-1. Text recognition (position + content)
+- Text recognition (position + content)
-2. Extraction of effective information (information filtering and combination)
+- Extraction of effective information (information filtering and combination)

-### Solution:
+### Solution

 - First use the public model and weights and models to detect the text position and text content recognition.